-When to Hire a Pro
+When to Hire a Professional Contractor

 Tips to Hiring a Pro: You guys will find there are lots of “pros” out there so here are my tips to find the real deals.

-- The POC or Boss must have good communication
+- The POC or Boss must have good communication (this avoids future problems)

-- Must have a reasonable expectations in their contract and payment plan (never ever pay before the work is completed)
+- Must have reasonable expectations in their contract and payment plan (never ever pay before the work is completed)

 D. Michael Designs had all the above from the very beginning.
 They showed up on time every morning (which is rare in contractors) and communicated effectively throughout the process.
 When we hit a problem, they were quick to work on a solution and implement it.
 If you want to see more of their work check them out on Instagram, they just joined @dmichaeldesign1 Give their page a Follow and start to watch his work.
 HINT – if you click the last hashtag he puts up with the Project Name, you can scroll through all the work he has done for that home.
 I am #whisperhillhouse